 1. Experienced advisers

 Choose experienced advisers, including lawyers, auditors and financial consultants (if necessary), and get them involved early.
-Advisers who work routinely with the SEC and investment bankers – and each other – will help proactively identify key issues, expedite the transaction and avoid the pitfalls that can delay offerings, create disclosure issues and cloud the process.
+Advisers who are up to date on the latest investor and regulator concerns and work routinely with the SEC and investment bankers – and each other – will help proactively identify key issues, expedite the transaction and avoid the pitfalls that can delay offerings, create disclosure issues and cloud the process.
 Efficiency and execution are critical.
-If you are looking for experienced advisers, we have a few suggestions
+If you are looking for experienced advisers, we have a few suggestions.

 2. Investment bankers

 Identify prospective investment bankers and leading analysts in your market space.
-Consider the appropriate number and mix of lead bankers for your IPO who will work well with and complement each other, and which ones can “œget the deal sold, ” especially if market conditions become less favorable.
-Pick lead bankers who understand your business and can tell your story with the same passion and insight of management.
+Consider the appropriate number and mix of lead bankers for your IPO who will work well with and complement each other, and which ones can “get the deal sold,” especially if market conditions become less favorable.
+Pick lead bankers who understand your business and can tell your story with the same passion and insight as management.
 Pick co-managers with analysts who have leading positions in your sector and who believe in your business model.
+Engaging with your bankers earlier and often will make sure they have time to learn your story and better understand your business.

 3. Financial statements

 Make sure your audited financial statements are close to final.
-You will only need two full years of audited financial statements in your SEC filings if you qualify as an “œemerging growth company, ” although many technology companies still elect to include three years.
+You will only need two full years of audited financial statements in your SEC filings if you qualify as an “emerging growth company,” although some technology companies still elect to include three years.
 If you have switched auditors during that period, consult with both firms, as your current firm may need to re-audit prior years.
 Consider when your quarterly interim financial statements will become available and understand the impact this will have on the timing of your SEC filings and overall IPO process.
-While the FAST Act allows you to delay or omit submission of financial statements for certain interim periods, most technology companies continue to provide at least eight historical quarters financial information to help analysts and investors build their models.
+While the FAST Act allows you to delay or omit submission of financial statements for certain interim periods, most technology companies continue to provide at least eight historical quarters of operating results to help analysts and investors build their models.
 Regardless of how many quarters you plan to disclose, be sure to keep your finance team and auditors prepared to have the most recent quarter reviewed and consider whether inclusion of quarterly financials will require more time to complete.

 4. Acquisitions or dispositions